 If you require test accommodations in order to take your exam, you must apply for these and receive approval from PMI before scheduling your exam.
 You can apply for approval during the examination payment process.
 Once the request is submitted, you must send supporting medical documentation to [email protected].
 Please note, PMI will not consider requests for accommodations without supporting documentation, and you will be unable to schedule your exam until your accommodations are approved.

 Certification exams are translated into multiple languages.
-Please consult the handbook of the relevant certification (PMP, CAPM, PMI-ACP, or PMI-PBA) for details on specific languages available.
+Please check the Certification Handbook for details on specific languages available.
 At this time, all communication with your proctor will be conducted in English, even if you are taking the exam in a different language.

 Before you can schedule your exam you must submit your application payment.
 Once payment is received, you will then be eligible to schedule your online proctored exam.
 Log in to PMI.org and navigate to “Review Application Status” under myPMI.
 Click "Schedule Exam".
 You will be directed to schedule your online proctored exam through Pearson VUE.

 Taking the PMP exam online is very similar to taking the exam on a computer testing center.
 The only difference is the online check-in process and that you are being proctored by a remote proctor via your microphone and your webcam.
 However, as a way to prepare for your online exam, we suggest you visit home.pearsonvue.com/pmi/onvue to review instructions for running a system test prior to your exam.
 This page also includes a short video overview of the testing experience.

 Similar to center-based testing, online proctored testing requires that you be monitored by a proctor while you take your exam, but they will do so through your microphone and webcam.